 \section{Introduction}

 This text is concerned with exploring a hypothetical cognitive bias: \textit{C-Causal Blindness} (C-CB).
 Its nature is hypothesised to be a bundle composed of some subset of cognitive fallacies known to exist in some form or another in decision-making \cite{heuristicsbiases}.
-C-CB, a flawed thinking pattern or bias, has found its way into multiple adages throughout history - "universal truths" that people have packaged in the form of sayings that often relate to \textit{"self-fulfilling prophecies"}.
-In modern times, it has been put succinctly by the French fabulist Jean de la Fontaine (1621 - 1695) and summarised in the children's movie \textit{Kung Fu Panda}.
-It was reiterated very eloquently by the character of Master Oogway, an old wise turtle who happens to be a monk, in the form of a proverb: \textit{"One often meets his destiny on the road he takes to avoid it..."}.
+C-CB, a flawed thinking pattern or bias, has found its way into multiple adages throughout history - "universal truths" that people have packaged in the form of sayings that often relate to \textit{self-fulfilling prophecies}.
+In modern times, it has been put succinctly by the French fabulist Jean de la Fontaine (1621--1695) and summarised in the children's movie \textit{Kung Fu Panda}.
+It was reiterated very eloquently by the character of Master Oogway, an old wise turtle who happens to be a monk, in the form of a proverb: "One often meets his destiny on the road he takes to avoid it...".
 As a cognitive bias bundle, C-CB encapsulates the types of cognitive processes that are concerned with producing actions quickly while favouring simple or elementary decision nodes from the great tree of possible actions.
 It probably involves fallacies or mental processing mistakes where one supports an idea or regards it as better than others simply because of its novelty (commonly referred to as the \textit{appeal to novelty} fallacy).